IPandaType/zephyr/README.md

 ## Setup Instructions (Already Complete!)

 ### ✅ STL File Hosting
-Your `Baby.stl` file is now hosted on Google Drive and configured in the app.
+Your `Baby.stl` file is now hosted directly on GitHub and configured in the app.

 #### Option A: GitHub Releases (Recommended)
 1. Go to your GitHub repository